As a personality trait, narcissism can come in many forms and levels of severity. As a mental health condition, there’s only one diagnosis.

 For example, while communal narcissism might cause you to say (and believe) you have a strong moral code or care for others, you might not realize the way you treat others doesn’t match up with your beliefs.

-Narcissism can exist at different levels of severity, and malignant narcissism is a more severe form.
-It can also cause more problems for the person living with it.
+Narcissism can exist at different levels of severity, and malignant narcissism is a

 Malignant narcissism is more closely connected to overt than covert narcissism.